GCheung55/ember-provider-consumer/README.md

     ```

-3. User the components.
+3. Use the components!
 Any property set on the provider will be availalbe to the consumer, yielded as `provider`.
 The provider component must be a parent to the consumer component, but the consumer does not have to be a direct descendent.

     ```handlebars
-    {{! application.hbs }}
+    {{! example application.hbs }}

     {{textarea value=userInput}}

     {{#example-provider textInput=userInput}}